-Municipal grants and contributions consist of amounts received from the City of Greater Sudbury of \$300,866 (2022 - \$300,866) in relation to a pledge to the Heart and Soul Campaign for the purpose of capital expansion at the Shirley and Jim Fielding Northeast Cancer Center.
+Municipal grants and contributions consist of amounts received from the City of Greater Sudbury of \$210,606 (2023 - \$300,866) in relation to a pledge to the Heart and Soul Campaign for the purpose of funding capital expansion at the Shirley and Jim Flelding Northeast Cancer Centre.
+The amounts received in the current year represent the final instalment payment of this pledge.